My vision :

 from old systems of transmission

-to living systems of development —
+to living systems of evolution —

 where learning is not about control or content,

-but about connection, meaning, and becoming.
+but about connection, meaning, and acting together.

 + info